 Students pursuing the PhD are guided by a dissertation advisory committee.
 This committee is arranged to oversee all degree requirements for the student, and has the responsibility of evaluating and approving the student’s program of coursework as well as advising the PhD dissertation.
 The advisory committee, which is responsible for administering the student’s preliminary and qualifying exam.
 The committee must be composed of a major professor from the Department who must be a member of the University Graduate Faculty, and at least two additional members who hold the rank of assistant professor or higher in the University Graduate Faculty.
 Note that Associate Members of the Graduate Faculty may not serve on doctoral committees as one of the three required core committee members, but may serve as additional committee members.
 The advisory committee must be selected by the end of the second semester of study.

 This exam is the first step along the path to the PhD.
 The intent of this exam is to evaluate if the student has the ability to formulate a research problem, to state hypotheses or outline design objectives, to propose a research plan using feasible design, experiment and analysis techniques to either test those hypotheses or achieve the design objectives, and to interpret data (if any, preliminary data are not required).
 It must be completed within 12 months after the student enters the PhD program.

 Upon passing the Preliminary Exam, the student should fill out and submit the Application to Candidacy for the PhD degree.

 The Qualifying Exam (QE) is the second step along the path to the PhD.
-Normally, this should be during the second or third year of PhD studies after passing the Preliminary Exam.
+This is to be completed within 12 months of completing the Preliminary Exam.
 The intent of the qualifying exam is to evaluate student’s overall progress and potential for graduate research as well as their ability to develop an organized research, to conduct research with proper planning and to demonstrate their potential to achieve the research goals.